|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 These sections of the Green River offer thrilling Class III rapids, interspersed with consistent whitewater—you’ll challenge major rapids plus lots of smaller waves and riffles.
 The Green River is ideal for first-time rafters and for learning the ins and outs of guiding.

 We need to know as soon as possible about any dietary restrictions we should consider in planning your trip.
 If you have additional food allergies or necessary restrictions, we will do our best to accommodate your needs.
-However, there may be an additional supplemental menu fee ranging from $5-20 per person per day to cover our increased costs.
+However, there may be an additional supplemental menu fee ranging from $5-20 per person per day to cover our costs.

-Beyond our standard menu, we can provide options for vegetarian, vegan and many allergy-restricted diets without applying a fee.
+Beyond our standard lunch menu, we can provide options for vegetarian, vegan and many allergy-restricted diets without applying a fee.
 However, we cannot always provide the same diversity or sophistication for restricted diets as we do for our regular menu.

 Due to the constraints of cooking for a large group, availability of ingredients in remote locations and limited packing space, we are often unable to cater to dietary preferences (likes or dislikes).